kuzzleio/documentation/src/guide/1/essentials/database-mappings/index.md

 ---
 layout: full.html.hbs
-title: Define database mapping
+title: Define database mappings
 order: 400
 ---

-# Database mappings for collections
+# Database mappings

 With Elasticsearch, it is possible to define mappings for collections.
 These mappings allow you to configure the way Elasticsearch will handle these collections.